Gavrilo Princip: Imprisonment and death

-Princip was chained to a wall in solitary confinement at the Small Fortress in Terezín, where he lived in harsh conditions and suffered from tuberculosis.
-The disease ate away his bones so badly that his right arm had to be amputated.
-In January 1916, Princip unsuccessfully attempted to hang himself with a towel.
-From February to June 1916, Princip met with Martin Pappenheim, a psychiatrist in the Austro-Hungarian army, four times.
-Pappenheim wrote that Princip asserted that the First World War would have occurred even if the assassination had not taken place, and that he "cannot feel himself responsible for the catastrophe".
+Princip was chained to a wall and held in solitary confinement at the Small Fortress in Theresienstadt (present-day Terezín, Czech Republic), where he contracted tuberculosis.
+The disease, aggravated by the harsh conditions of his imprisonment, ultimately led to the amputation of his right arm.

+From February to June 1916, Princip was interviewed four times by Martin Pappenheim, a psychiatrist in the Austro-Hungarian army.
+According to Pappenheim, Princip stated that the First World War would have occurred even without the Sarajevo assassination, and that he "cannot feel himself responsible for the catastrophe".